Evolutionary Theory

 Jump to navigation Jump to search

-An Evolutionary Theory is a system theory that involves processes of system mutation, system inheritance and system selection.
+An Evolutionary Theory is a living system theory that involves processes of system mutation, system inheritance and system selection.

 References